Republicans consider a narrower second round of $1,200 stimulus payments

 “To the extent they make it a lower income cutoff than the last time, it will hurt more people,” said Dorothy Brown, a tax expert and professor at Emory University School of Law, who noted that many Americans will face the lifting of eviction moratorium.
 “This will have drastic human consequences.”

 Republican lawmakers have been divided on whether to send out another round of checks at all.
 Trump, Mnuchin and some Senate Republicans have expressed support for another round, believing they offer both political and economic upside.
 Some senior White House officials remain skeptical and believe many Americans will simply pocket the money rather than spend it in the economy – a view shared by some economists.
 Sens.
-Mike Rounds (S.D.) and Mitt Romney (Utah) are among the Senate Republicans who have expressed opposition to the idea.
+Mike Rounds, of South Dakota, and Mitt Romney, of Utah, are among the Senate Republicans who have expressed opposition to the idea.

 The lower income threshold could represent a compromise between the camps, although it would require Democratic support.
 House Speaker Nancy Pelosi, D-Calif., approved legislation that included another round of $1,200 stimulus checks, as well as $1,200 per child.
 (The original round of stimulus checks provided only $500 per child.)
 Some more-liberal congressional Democrats have called for providing every American with a $2,000 check every month until the pandemic abates.